nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Basic:** This is a pretty standard weapon.
 No special rules, costs 10 coins (usually), and hurts things using your character's Hit Die.
 The name of the individual weapon is largely just a component to provide narrative color for your character and their combat actions.

-**Durable:** This item enjoys an advantage on all its saving throws.
+**Durable:** This item enjoys a Boon on all its saving throws.

-**Fragile:** This item suffers a disadvantage on all its saving throws.
+**Fragile:** This item suffers a Bane on all its saving throws.

 **Reach:** These melee weapons aren't functional within many tight dungeon corridors and spaces, but they provide superior reach in more open combat spaces.
-When applicable, they give their wielder an advantage on melee combat attacks against enemies attacking with non-Reach melee weapons.
+When applicable, they give their wielder a Boon on melee combat attacks against enemies attacking with non-Reach melee weapons.

 **Reload X:** This weapon must be reloaded between uses.
 The wielder must spend X full actions reloading in order to use the weapon again.